oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 *The savings are even higher when considered by character count.*

-The source code for the app can be found [here](https://github.com/swow2015/arms2).
-The app can be quickly demoed by downloading "dist/main.js" and "dist/app.html".
-With these two in the same directory, you can simply open the HTML file and the app will run.
+The source code for the app can be found [on my GitHub](https://github.com/swow2015/arms2).
+The app can be quickly demoed by downloading ["dist/main.js"](https://github.com/oapostrophe/arms2/blob/main/dist/main.js), ["dist/app.html"](https://github.com/oapostrophe/arms2/edit/main/dist/app.html), and ["dist/style.css"](https://github.com/oapostrophe/arms2/blob/main/dist/style.css).
+With these three in the same directory, you can simply open the HTML file and the app will run.

 The app currently supports the following (see image above):
 - All objects are contained in a Model.
 Top-level statements should be a model definition of the form `ModelName = Model{ Definition }`.